top of page

 • Score 25 and above: Normal Technical stream.

-How Secondary School Posting Works
+How Secondary School Posting Works?

 After PSLE results, your child lists secondary school choices during the School Posting Exercise.
 MOE allocates places based on PSLE Score with these tie-breakers in order: